stinetheslayer/wcr-challenge-frontend/README.md

 Then visit http://localhost:4200 to test your app

-> ⚠️ **Warning:** Please ensure that the back-end docker is always online while running front-end docker
+> ⚠️ **Warning:** Ensure the back-end Docker container is running before starting the front-end container to guarantee proper functionality.

 ## Implementation Details